-1. This is to certify that Shri/Smt./Kumari son/daughter of village/town in District/Division of the State/ Union Territory belongs to the Caste/Tribe which is recognised as SC/ST und der The Constitution (Scheduled Caste) Orde (Scheduled Caste) Union Territories Order, 19 amended by the SCs and STs List (Modific Reorganisation Act, 1966; the State of HP Act, STs Order (Amendment) Act, 1976; The Const & Nicobar Islands) SC Order 1959 as amended and Nagar Haveli) SCs Order, 1962; The Co (Pondicherry) SCs Order, 1964; The Constitut Daman & Diu) SCs Order, 1968; The Constitut 1968.
-51; The Constitution (ation) Order, 1950; the 1970; the North Easter titution (Jammu & Kard by SCs and STs Ordernstitution (Dadra and ion Scheduled Tribes (Scheduled Tribes) Union Term he Bombay Reorganisation Act rn Areas (Reorganisation) Act shmir) SC Order, 1956; The Cor er (Amendment) Act, 1976; The Nagar Haveli) STs Order, 1 (Uttar Pradesh) Order, 1967; The ritories Order, 1951; as Act, 1960; the Punjab t, 1971 and the SCs and Constitution (Andamar he Constitution (Dadra 962; The Constitution The Constitution (Goa 2.
-Applicable in the case of SC/ST persons The certificate is issued on the basis of the smother of Shri/Shrimati/Kumari Division the Scheduled Tribe in the State/Union Territory the prescribed authority) vide their No. SC/ST certificate to of the State/Uncaste issued by Shri/Shrimatiof village/town father in District who belongs to 3.
-Shri/Shrimati/Kumari and/or his/her family ordinarily reside(s) in Village / Town Territory of 01 District of State/ Unior Signature Designation Diago State / Lui au Tamitau .
-Data (with Seal of Office) PlaceState/Union Territory Please strike off the words which are not ap Please quote specific Presidential Order. ррпсанс. % Strike off the paragraph which is not applied cable , a same on the paragraph which is not applic
+1. This is to certify that Shri/Smt./Kumar i son/daughter of village/townin District/Divisionof the e State/ Union Territory belongs to theCaste/Tribe which is s recognised as SC/ST under The Constitution (Scheduled Caste) Order, 1950; The Constitution (Scheduled Caste) Union (Scheduled Tribes) Union Territories Order, 1950; (Modification) Order, 1950; the Bombay Reorganisat 1966; the State of HP Act, 1970; the North Eastern Arc STs Order (Amendment) Act, 1976; The Constitution Constitution (Andaman & Nicobar Islands) SC Ord (Amendment) Act, 1976; The Constitution (Dadra Constitution (Dadra and Nagar Haveli) STs Order, 191964; The Constitution Scheduled Tribes (Uttar Prades & Diu) SCs Order, 1968; The Constitution (Nagaland SCs Order, 1968.
+Territories Order, 1951; The Constitution I; as amended by the SCs and STs List ion Act, 1960; the Punjab Reorganisation Act, eas (Reorganisation) Act, 1971 and the SCs and in (Jammu & Kashmir) SC Order, 1956; The er 1959 as amended by SCs and STs Order and Nagar Haveli) SCs Order, 1962; The 62; The Constitution (Pondicherry) SCs Order, th) Order, 1967; The Constitution (Goa, Daman 2.
+Applicable in the case of SC/ST persons who hadministration. nave migrated from the State/Union Territory The certificate is issued on the basis of the SC/ST mother of Shri/Shrimati/Kumari of village/townin District/ Division of the State/Unio the caste/tribe which is Tribe in the State/Union Territoryissuedbythe Name Tribe in the State/Union Territoryissuedbythe otheprescribed authority) vide their letter No dated 3.
+Shri/Shrimati/Kumari Village / Townof District of State/ Union Territory of .
+Signature Designation (with Seal of Office) PlaceState/Union Territory Date Please strike off the words which are not applicable. #Please quote specific Presidential Order. % Strike off the paragraph which is not applicable.